asuh/front-end-macos/readme.md

 sudo command -flag --flag directory file.extention # Comments are behind pound signs
 ```

-Front-end development has increasingly moved towards an open-source, command-line interface (CLI) dependent workflow.
-Whether we access modules, packages or simply useful commands, setting up a command-line shell to your liking is a good idea to start.

 Anytime you see this, it is referring to your CLI of choice, whether it's the built-in Terminal.app or a third-party application like [iTerm2](https://iterm2.com/).

+Front-end development has increasingly moved towards an open-source driven, command-line interface (CLI) dependent workflow.
+Whether we access modules, packages or simply useful commands, setting up a command-line shell to your liking is a good idea.

 ## System update and Disk Encryption